SNodeC/snode.c/README.md

 ## Summary

-The echo application shows the typical architecture of servers and clients implemented using SNode.C.
+The echo application shows the typical architecture of servers and clients using SNode.C.

 - The user needs to provide the application protocol layer by implementing the classe